Takeaway

 Separate addiction from character.
 I share a cartoon with patients in which the provider says to a patient, “The best thing you can do for yourself is not drink.”
 The patient says back, “I don’t deserve the best, what else can I do?”
 Then we discuss the cartoon.

-With small steps in recovery, I remind patients to pat themselves on the back.
+For every small step in recovery, I remind patients to pat themselves on the back.

 I define for patients that “recovery” means making today better than yesterday, and then ask them to identify simple ways to do this.